xinabox/pxt-OD01/README.md

 This library provides functions to print and draw to the OD01 OLED display.

 The following Standard Printing functions are provided (with examples later):
-* print String.
+* print string.
 Write anything to screen, and specify whether to start the NEXT print on a new line.
 * print number.
 Write a number to screen, and specify whether to start the NEXT print on a new line.
 * clear screen.
 * invert screen TRUE / FALSE.
 Setting this to TRUE causes all pixels to change from on to off, or off to on.